chboudry/aml-secure-pipeline/README.md

    - ACR_USER : ACR creds
    - ACR_PASSWORD : ACR creds
 1. Run workflow "Build and Deploy GH Runner on ACI" from Github UI.
+1. At the end of the run, you should be able to see the self hosted runner registred on Github.

 Next steps are to trigger the ML pipeline from Github:
 1. Ideally those next steps should be split from previous infra repo and Actions so you shold redefine a app registration with permissions limited to AML topics.